FarronF/limerick-council-meetings/meetings/2022/01/20-Virtual Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th December 2022.md

 A review of Garryspillane Cross will be carried out in 2022 to determine what improvements

-may be required at the junction.---
+may be required at the junction.
+---
 QUESTIONS

 5.Question submitted by Councillor Carey